Is anyone else in desperate need of some serious sleep assistance after so many nights of broken sleep this past year? Yeah, we thought so.

-In times of high stress and anxiety, the first thing we often lose is the ability to get the much-needed eight hours of shut-eye a night.
+That's why we need the best sleep aid products now more than ever, from the best sleep trackers to the best pillows for sleep.
+In times of high stress and anxiety, the first thing we often lose is the ability to get those much-needed eight hours of shut-eye a night.
 The number of us suffering sleep loss caused by worrying during the pandemic rose from one in six to one in four, and rates of insomnia also jumped up in 2020.

-Lisa Artis, deputy CEO of The Sleep Charity explains: “It’s been only natural over this past year to find things confusing, scary and difficulty, and stress has a knock-on effect on sleep, with difficulties falling asleep and staying asleep.
+Lisa Artis, deputy CEO of The Sleep Charity explains: “It’s been only natural over this past year to find things confusing, scary and difficult, and stress has a knock-on effect on sleep, with difficulties falling asleep and staying asleep.
 Stress causes hyperarousal, which can upset the balance between sleep and wakefulness.”

 - Best sleep mask: rest your eyes for a better night's sleep